russdill/tinyrf434/README.md

 The firmware is designed for use on Digispark hardware connected to a simple 434MHz RF transmitter module such as the Sparkfun WRL-10534.
 The Digispark PB1 (MOSI) signal should be connected to the RF transmitter's data line.
 The Digispark LED will flash when data is being transmitted.
+When using the digispark build configuration (`CONFIG=digispark`) EEPROM byte 0 must be the oscillator calibration value for 16.5MHz operation.

 A config entry is also provided for use with the vmeiosis bootloader in the `configs/vme` path (`CONFIG=vme`).